jamestelfer/chinmina-bridge/README.md

 OIDC][buildkite-oidc] token, allowing a token to be created just for the repository associated with an executing pipeline.

-The token is created with `contents:read` permissions, and only has access to the repository associated with the executing pipeline.
+The token is created with `contents:read` permissions by default, and only has access to the repository associated with the executing pipeline.
+The permissions can be modified with [Environment Variables](#variables).

 Two endpoints are exposed: `/token`, which returns a token and its expiry, and `/git-credentials`, which returns the token and repository metadata in the [Git